WebAssembly/component-model/design/mvp/Explainer.md

 immediate of a `resource` type specifies its *core representation type*, which is currently fixed to `i32`, but will be relaxed in the future (to at least include `i64`, but also potentially other types).
-When the last handle to a resource is dropped, the resource's `dtor` function will be called (if present), allowing the implementing component to perform clean-up like freeing linear memory allocations.
+When the last handle to a resource is dropped, the resource's destructor function specified by the `dtor` immediate will be called (if present), allowing the implementing component to perform clean-up like freeing linear memory allocations.

 The `instance` type constructor describes a list of named, typed definitions that can be imported or exported by a component.
 Informally, instance types